marcbaldwin/Alto/README.md

 # Alto
 Alto helps developers create layouts that support every device and orientation.

+## Under Development
+Alto is still being developed.
+A stable version will be released very soon.
+Star or Watch to keep updated with the progress :)

 ## Aims
 Alto was developed to be:
 - `Readable`